-Jesus defines for us what it means to be LOST in his parable of the lost sheep found in Matthew 18.
+Jesus defines for us what it means to be lost in his parable of the lost sheep found in Matthew 18 verses 12 to 14.
 Do sheep get themselves lost because they do something bad or sinful?
 Do they separate themselves because they are somehow vain and rebellious?

-No!!
-They were made to spend their lives eating grass all day with their heads bent down.
+Sheep were made to spend their lives eating grass all day with their heads bent down.
 It would therefore not be a strange thing if every so often, when they raised their heads, they found themselves alone!
 Are they separated because they sinned?
 No. Sheep get lost for the simple reason they are sheep!
 Being lost has absolutely nothing to do with who they are but where.

 Being lost is not caused by sinning nor is it worthy of the fires of hell.
 It means nothing more than to be disoriented, unable to find where to go, confused, helpless and so on.
 Being lost, according to Jesus, is not a state of condemnation but a statement of reality.

 There is ironically some truth to the idea that there are only two classes of humans.
 However, instead of being either 'saved' or 'lost,' it is far more accurate to say humans are either 'saved' or 'waiting' (meaning waiting for God to open their minds to fully understand the truth).